The Milk Dilemma is Nuttier than You Think: The Truth Behind Plant-Based Alternatives

 Oak milk has the highest amount of calories compared to other plant-based milks but still less than whole cow's milk.
 Oat milk is vegan and high in a soluble fiber that may help lower blood cholesterol.
 It's often fortified with B vitamins, vitamin D, and calcium, which can positively contribute to bone health.
 Overall, oat milk is nutritionally healthier than cow's milk.
 Additionally, oat milk has a lower adverse environmental impact compared to soy and almond milk.
 To produce one pound of oats, it takes one-sixth the amount of water and resources needed to produce one pound of almonds.

 The sweetened options can be high in sugar - so if you're looking for a low sugar milk alternative, choose unsweetened oat milk.
 Although the sugar present in oat milk is natural, the milk contains more carbohydrates overall than other plant-based alternatives.
 So while oat milk is nutritionally healthier than cow's milk, it is more caloric than other non-dairy alternatives.
-However, it has a very low environmental impact, which makes it appealing in that regard.

 Rice milk is the least likely of all milk products to cause allergies.
 It contains less calories than whole cow's milk and less sugar, but more carbohydrates.
 Overall, it's healthier than cow's milk in terms of calories and is ideals for people with lactose intolerance or allergies to milk, soy, or nuts.